Get-Nerdio/NMM-SE/Documentation/Migrate local profiles to AZ Files and FSLogix.md

 ### Scenario's

-When needing to migrate you profiles you could typically think of these kind of scenario's
+When migrateting profiles you could typically think of these kind of scenario's

 - Scenario 1: Migration of Local Machine Profiles to Azure Files with FSLogix